nagarajurahul/terraform-aws-multi-az-vpc/README.md

 ## Contributions

 This module is open-source.
 Contributions and improvements are welcome!
 If you encounter any issues or have suggestions, please feel free to open an issue or create a pull request.

+## License

+This module is licensed under the MIT License.
+See [LICENSE](./LICENSE) for more details.